This new Metro Tunnel station in North Melbourne is part of plans for urban renewal in the broader Arden-Macaulay

 Provision will be made for a future additional entrance at the western end of the station that could service the Arden Precinct area as it develops in the future.

 Map of the Arden Station precinct

 The Metro Tunnel station will set the tone for urban renewal and will reflect the industrial character of inner North Melbourne.
 Its design will reference Arden's rich industrial history through the use of materials such as clay brick, bluestone, timber, steel and glass.
 The design features 15 soaring brick arch segments, featuring more than 100,000 bricks that were manufactured in Victoria.

-A café will be included in the station, with terraces for outdoor dining.
+The station will include a café with terraces for outdoor dining.
 Public seating, garden beds and lawn areas will provide a new gathering place for locals and passengers to enjoy.

 As the broader Arden precinct is susceptible to flooding, the station entrance has been raised 1.5 metres above the existing ground level.

 Laurens Street will be upgraded to become a more pedestrian and public transport-oriented street with additional tree planting.
 Barwise Street will be transformed into a greener, more pedestrian-friendly laneway while maintaining access for existing properties.

 Arden Station will be within walking distance of the North Melbourne Recreation Centre, Arden Street Oval and the existing route 57 tram, providing the opportunity to create a truly sustainable transport precinct.

 Central to achieving this objective is making it easy for passengers to arrive and leave the new station on foot, bicycle, taxi or car.
 Station access features include: